daminienrico/pyspark_MLlib_example/README.md

 # Project work on Apache Spark using Python

-The aim of this project is to better understand how Spark works under the hood, additionally it provides an example of how to use spark for data preprocessing and data clustering.
+The aim of this project is to better understand how Spark works under the hood.
+Additionally it has been provided an example of how to use spark for data preprocessing and data clustering.

 ## Recommendation